-Several people have told me that Corfu Town is ‘nice,’ but that just doesn’t do it justice
+Several people have told me that Corfu Town is ‘nice,’ but that just doesn’t do it justice.

-Corfu Town is beautiful, magical, colorful, enchanting and down-right special!
+Corfu Town is beautiful, magical, colorful, enchanting, and down-right special!

 Corfu Town is most definitely a tourist destination so the shops all hold the same made-in-China goods you find at any other tourist place, however, the shop fronts are at least in keeping with the style of the old city feeling.

-I did, however, discovered quite a few one-off shops selling clothing, art, jewelry and a variety of knick-knacks.
+I did, however, discovered quite a few one-off shops selling clothing, art, jewelry, and a variety of knick-knacks.
 Those are the shops I enjoy looking at!

 Our first port of call was small little café for lunch – the picture above is me and hubby waiting for our food.
-While walking along the main street we peered up a side-street towards a square filled with restaurants, a church, official building and beautifully laid tables and chairs.
+While walking along the main street we peered up a side-street towards a square filled with restaurants, a church, official building, and beautifully laid tables and chairs.

 The colors of the trees and shrubs drew me in – I immediately saw deep fuchsia, yellow and pinks amongst a beautifully laid out piazza.
-And there stood the most fantastic palm tree ever (pictured below)!
+And there stood the most fantastic palm tree ever!

-After a bit of discussion, we ordered a meat platter containing chicken & pork slouvaki, turkey burgers, and lamb in addition to a Greek salad and some fries.
+After a bit of discussion, we ordered a meat platter containing chicken & pork souvlaki, turkey burgers, and lamb in addition to a Greek salad and some fries.
 While waiting for our food, a wedding finished at the church next door and we were able to admire a beautiful bride and groom.

 Our food came and went quickly.
 We devoured it with our usual moo’ing sounds.
 Mmmmmmmm.
 It was outstanding.
 How do we always get such amazing meals?
-Perhaps we’re easily pleased or…we’re so grateful for food that our gratitude creates more opportunities for more good food.
+Perhaps we’re easily pleased or…we’re so grateful for the food that our gratitude creates more opportunities for more good food.
 Like attracts like – doesn’t it?

-My family and I played around taking photo’s of each other.
+My family and I played around taking photos of each other.
 We were all smiles.
 Our next stop was the seafront and the old fort.
-We looked out over a beautifully blue bay and cast our eyes on several sailboats moored at the foot of the old fort.
+We looked out over a beautiful blue bay and cast our eyes on several sailboats moored at the foot of the old fort.

 After seeing the sailboats anchored, I turned to my husband and said, ‘can we anchor there?!
 Can we?
 Can we?’
 Of course, his response was a ‘yes.’

-My eye’s smiled with delight
+My eyes smiled with delight.